MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 ## Status: Work in progress
 Currently there is no functionality in this project.
 This is work in progress.

-There is a situation with the following values:
+There is a situation with the following values in the `Expected input` object:

 | ID  |  Object  | Prop | Name | Received Value | Expects | LwM2M Def |
 |---|---|---|---|---|---|---|